Montgomery Regional Airport: Military use

-F-16C aircraft.
+F-35A Lightning II aircraft.
 The 187th Fighter Wing evolved from the 160th Tactical Reconnaissance Squadron that began operating at Dannelly Field in 1953.
-During its history, the 187th and its predecessor have based several types of aircraft at Montgomery, including the RF-51 Mustang, RF-80 Shooting Star, RF-84 Thunderflash, RF-4 Phantom II, F-4 Phantom II and C-131 Samaritan.
+During its history, the 187th and its predecessor have based several types of aircraft at Montgomery, including the RF-51 Mustang, RF-80 Shooting Star, C-131 Samaritan, RF-84 Thunderflash, RF-4 Phantom II, F-4 Phantom II and F-16 Fighting Falcon.

 The Alabama Army National Guard also has an Army Aviation Support Facility on the south side of the airport.
 Although primarily oriented to helicopter operations, fixed-wing aircraft can also be accommodated.
 The 31st Aviation Battalion was established here in 1986 and became the 1st Battalion, 131st Aviation Regiment a year later.

-An Air National Guard Aircraft Rescue and Fire Fighting (ARFF) unit is located at the airport, equipped with multiple fire fighting and rescue vehicles, to augment the airport's civilian ARFF unit.
+An Air National Guard Aircraft Rescue and Fire Fighting (ARFF) unit is located at the airport, equipped with multiple fire-fighting and rescue vehicles, to augment the airport's civilian ARFF unit.